MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/device-state-emulation.md

 ## Emulate Devices dropdown menu
 <!-- toolbar item 1.
 Emulate devices -->

-In the **Emulate devices** dropdown menu, you can select from a number of different devices.
+In the **Emulate devices** dropdown menu, you can select from a number of different devices, or the default option of **Responsive**.
 When you select a device, the viewport resizes to the correct measurements and simulates the touch interface.
 For example, there are several emulated iPhone layouts:

 ![Browser preview in the extension showing the web product in an emulated phone layout](./device-state-emulation-images/edge-for-code-screencast-v2-emulating.png)